trayio/generator-trayio-nodejs-connector/README.md

 ##Installation

+**Note: Currently this generator has not been published, so you will have to clone this repository and use ```npm link`` from within the cloned repository to use it**

 To install this generator for use with Yeoman, use the following command in your terminal:

 ```npm install -g generator-trayio-nodejs-connector```